deflation investing switzerland guide

 Many cryptocurrencies, including bitcoin, have limitations on the generation of new currency units, and how many units can be created in total.
 In theory at least, bitcoin would could thus provide a shield against inflation.
 But cryptocurrencies do not benefit when deflation drives up the value of money.
 So holding fiat currencies will generally be more interesting for investors during deflationary periods than holding cryptocurrencies.

 It is not yet clear how the value of cryptocurrencies would develop in times of deflation, because there is still very little historical data for this young asset class.
 It is often said that cryptocurrencies will play a similar role to gold.
-Because there is clear data showing the real value of gold during deflation, it is possible that bitcoin and similar cryptocurrencies could also yield real returns.
+Because there is clear data showing the real value of gold during deflation, this theory posits that bitcoin and similar cryptocurrencies could also yield real returns.

 The volatility of prominent cryptocurrencies like bitcoin could be a disadvantage.
 If deflation brings on a recession, big investors may choose to avoid risky alternative investments.
 Assuming the value of bitcoin does not stabilize, a recession could cause a withdrawal of investment which could in turn cause cryptocurrency prices to fall.